Succeed in premier programs

 With WSU's dedicated pre-health advising, you can turn any major into a path toward the professional school of your choice.
-Advisors in the Pre-Health and STEM Advising Office will help you create your individual path to professional school admission.
+Advisors in the Health Professions Student Center will help you create your individual path to professional school admission.

 Not sure where to start?

-If you're not sure what you want to major in, here are four things that can help you get started.
+If you're not sure what you want to major in, here are four things that can help with your decision.

-— Consider a science major.
-Most science-based majors can be easily adapted to the requirements of pre-professional study; some even have specialization tracks built on professional school prerequisites.
+Consider a science major.
+Most majors in biological and physical sciences can be easily adapted to the requirements of pre-professional study.
+Some even have specialization tracks built on professional school prerequisites.